Home » Recipes » Main Dish Recipes » Soups and Stews » Southern Oyster Stew

 👉 How to Scald Milk

-Oysters Overcooking: Be watchful as the oysters cook.
-They should just curl at the edges and become slightly firm.
+• Avoid overcooking the oysters.
+Watch them as they cook — they should just curl at the edges and become slightly firm.
 Overcooking will make them rubbery.
-Remove the pan from heat as soon as they’re done.

-Avoid Boiling the Milk: When heating the milk, make sure that it doesn’t reach the boiling point.
-Boiling can cause the milk to separate and give the stew a grainy texture.
+• When heating the milk, make sure that it doesn’t reach the boiling point which can make it separate and give the stew a grainy texture.

-Sticking on Bottom: If the mixture in the bottom of your pan starts to stick, don’t scrape it up into the stew.
-Instead, gently pour everything into another pot, leaving the scorched part behind, and continue over lower heat.
+• If the mixture seems to be sticking on the bottom of your pan, don’t scrape it up into the stew.
+Instead, gently pour everything into another pot, leaving behind anything stuck to the bottom, and then continue over lower heat.

-• For a spicy kick, add extra Tabasco to your recipe for oyster stew recipe.
+• For a more spicy kick, add extra Tabasco to your recipe for oyster stew recipe.

 • Vegetarians can replace oysters with mushrooms for a unique take on this old fashioned oyster stew.